brainlife/cli/README.md

 fi
 echo "finished!"

-# Wait for the output datasets to be archived
-taskid=$(cat task.id)
-while [ ! $(bl dataset query --taskid $taskid --raw | jq -r ".[0].status" ) == "stored" ]; do
-    echo "output dataset not archived yet.."
-    sleep 10
-done

 # Download the ouput dataset
 bl dataset download -i
 for id in $(bl dataset query --taskid $taskid --raw | jq -r ".[]._id"); do
-    echo "downloading $id"
+    echo "downloading dataset $id"
     bl dataset download $id
 done

-# Now you should see directories containing each output dataset under the dataset ID as a directory name.
+# Now you should see directories containing each output dataset with the dataset ID as a directory name.

 ```